-Mule deer populations in South Dakota are slowly responding to reduced harvest rates in recent years, and results from several biological surveys provide evidence that populations are increasing.
+Mule deer populations in South Dakota are slowly responding to reduced harvest rates in recent years, and results from several surveys provide evidence that populations are increasing.
 Most hunting unit population objectives are set to increase or substantially increase mule deer numbers; however, several unit objectives have recently been modified as populations approach desired densities (Figure 1).
-Pre-season herd composition surveys documented decent recruitment in most Data Analysis Units (DAU) in 2020 with overall recruitment at 70 fawns:100 does.
-The statewide pre-season sex ratio in 2020 was 47 bucks:100 does (Figure 2).
+Objectives will be re-evaluated in 2023 during the SDGFP Commission season setting process.
+Pre-season herd composition surveys documented lower recruitment in most Data Analysis Units (DAU) in 2021 with overall recruitment at 55 fawns:100 does compared to 70 fawns:100 does the previous year.
+The statewide pre-season sex ratio in 2021 was 42 bucks:100 does (Figure 2).